WNBA Star Brittney Griner's Russian Imprisonment Extended Until May - E! Online

 WNBA star Brittney Griner's detainment in a Russian prison has been extended for two more months.

-Russia's state news agency TASS reported on March 17 that the Phoenix Mercury basketball player—who was arrested at an airport near Moscow in February after officials found vape cartridges with cannabis oil in her luggage—would remain in detention until May 19 after a Russian court "granted the petition of the investigation."
+Russia's state news agency TASS reported on March 17 that the Phoenix Mercury basketball player—who was arrested at an airport near Moscow in February after officials say they found vape cartridges with cannabis oil in her luggage—would remain in detention until May 19 after a Russian court "granted the petition of the investigation."

 Griner, 31, faces a sentence of up to 10 years in prison if convicted.